 - Urgent care center: There are urgent care centers everywhere these days, and often your insurance may cover the visit.
 If you are not badly injured, this may be okay.
 However, these centers may also not have the right equipment or level of medical expertise at the time you visit.
 Often, you may end up being told to go to the emergency room.

-Emergency Rooms May Often Provide Better Care After a Car Crash
+ERs May Often Provide Better Emergency Medical Care After a Car Crash

 After a car crash, the emergency room of a nearby hospital is often the best place for examination and treatment.
 ERs are open 24 hours a day, 7 days a week.
 They have both the equipment and medical staff on hand to diagnose and treat your injuries.